datastax/dsbulk/changelog/README.md

 - [bug] DAT-612: Fix null pointer exception when reading from Stdin.
 - [improvement] DAT-591: Ability to disable the console reporter.
 - [improvement] DAT-605: Write empty strings as quoted empty fields by default in CSV connector.
+- [bug] DAT-596: Do not display stty errors.

 ## 1.6.0